-- correct size as written on tool's nameplate. - rated at or above the RPM listed on the tool's nameplate. - correct accessory, wheel type and grit for the job.
-Grinding is the cutting action of thousands of abrasive grains on the face of a grinding wheel.
+- correct size as written on tool's nameplate. - rated at or above the RPM listed on the tool's nameplate.

+correct accessory, wheel type and grit for the job.

+Grinding is the cutting action of thousands of abra-sive grains on the face of a grinding wheel.
 When grinding metals such as steel and iron, choose an aluminum oxide grinding wheel.
 Select a silicon carbide grinding wheel for stone and concrete.
 Use cotton reinforced wheels for non-ferrous metals.

-Type 27 Reinforced 3.2mm(1/8") thick or less Cut-Off Wheels are suited for small cut-off and shallow notching operations only.
+Type 27 Reinforced 1/8" (3.18 mm) thick or less Cut-Off Wheels are suited for small cut-off and shallow notching operations only.
 Always handle wheels carefully to avoid damage.
 Before installing any wheel, always inspect it for cracks.
 If wheel is cracked, discard it to prevent others from using it.

-Care of Grinding & Cut-Off Wheels
+Care of Grinding and Cut-Off Wheels